-FIGS. 9A-G are diagrams illustrating protocol stack implementations for various network devices, and the translation function happening at all layers of the protocol stack in the nomadic router.
+FIGS. 9A-G are diagrams illustrating protocol stack implementations for various network devices, and the translation 55 nication with an authentication server and accounting system function happening at all layers of the protocol stack in the nomadic router.

 FIG. 10 is a flowchart illustrating the nomadic router's proxy ARP packet interception and host reconfiguration process.